msindwan/msindwan.github.io/README.md

 ### Logos

-Third-party software logos including Python, Android, React, Flux, HTML5, and NodeJS express the author's usage of the technology with respect to his experience and not for any claim on attribution or ownership.
+Third-party software logos including Python, Android, React, Flux, HTML5, and NodeJS are included in the website to convey the author's technical expertise with the aforementioned technologies and do not assert a claim on ownership or contribution.

 * [Python](https://www.python.org/community/logos/)
 * [Android](https://developer.android.com/distribute/marketing-tools/brand-guidelines.html#brand-android)